contensis/contensis.github.io/docs-src/content-types/field-editors/README.md

 2. Select the field that you want to change the field editor for e.g. a text field.
 The properties panel will be displayed.
 3. From the properties panel, select *Editor* from the panel navigation.
 If supported the *Choose a field editor* dropdown will be enabled.
 4. Choose a field editor from the dropdown. e.g Multiline text
-5. Any additional properties that the field editor supports will be displayed in the panel.
+5. Any additional properties that the field editor supports will then be displayed in the panel.
 6. Save any changes you make.

-> Note: In the event you have a content type where entries exist, there be potential data loss when changing field editors.
+> Note: In the event you have a content type where entries exist, there may be potential data loss when changing field editors.